Research - Laboratory/Non-Laboratory, Staff/Administrative

 Special Knowledge, Skills, and Abilities:

-Proficient in the use of computers, including software applications, databases, spreadsheets, and word processing required.
+Proficiency in the use of software applications, databases, spreadsheets, and word processing required.
 Excellent organizational skills and attention to detail.

 The successful candidate(s) for this position will be subject to a pre-employment background check.